y-lohse/inkjs/README.md

 });
 ```

 After that, just use the API as described in the reference documentation.
-The function are nammed exactly the same.
+The functions are nammed exactly the same.

+#### Caveats (temporary)

-**Please note** that the `Story` constructor expects a `string`, and not an actual JSON object.
+- The `Story` constructor expects a `string`, and not an actual JSON object.
 At least for now.

-**Please note something else.** If you're using Node, make sure you convert the json file's encoding into UTF-8 without BOM.
+- If you're using Node, make sure you convert the json file's encoding into UTF-8 without BOM.
 Inklecate outputs a file with BOM, but Node's `fs` doesn't strip it.
 You may also load the file like so: `fs.readFileSync('inkfile.json', 'UTF-8').replace(/^\uFEFF/, '')`.
+- Getting and setting variables works slightly differently than the C# version at the moment.
+Where normally you would do `_inkStory.variablesState["player_health"] = 100`, you need to use `_inkStory.variablesState.$("player_health") = 100`.
+The `$` function is a getter and a setter.

 ### So can I just run any ink file?